scientific-python/specs/spec-0007/index.md

    ```

-   Also note the suggested language for the `rng` parameter docstring, which encourages the user to pass a `Generator` or None, but allows for other types accepted by `numpy.random.default_rng`.
+   Also note the suggested language for the `rng` parameter docstring, which encourages the user to pass a `Generator` or None, but allows for other types accepted by `numpy.random.default_rng` (captured by the type annotation).

 ### Impact